Rashadx86/quikq/README.md

 # quikq
 squeue parser to mimic GridEngine's "qstat"

-Written in bash, just ./quikq for profit!
+Written in bash, run ./quikq for profit!